-NASA on Thursday shared a fresh look of the Curiosity Rover got to witness two solar eclipses of the red planet.
-Mars has two moons; Phobos and Deimos that are small and distinct from our satellite.
-Phobos, the larger of the two satellite is just 16 miles across the planet.
+NASA on Thursday shared a fresh look at the Curiosity Rover and got to witness two solar eclipses of the red planet.
+Mars has two moons, Phobos and Deimos, that are small and distinct from our satellite.
+Phobos, the larger of the two satellites, is just 16 miles across the planet.

-NASA has shared some shadowy phenomenon from March 25 along with some dramatic GIFs of both Phobos and daintier Deimos passing in front of the sun.
+NASA has shared some shadowy phenomena from March 25 and some dramatic GIFs of Phobos and daintier Deimos passing in front of the sun.
 Curiosity’s mast-mounted camera is equipped with solar filters that act like eclipse glasses, so it can safely stare into the sun.

-On Mars, the planet witnesses solar eclipse nearly every day.
-The Martian moon Phobos’s orbit is almost directly over its equator whereas our moon, on the other hand, is in a tilted orbit, which makes the Earth, sun, and moon not line up as very often.
+On Mars, the planet witnesses a solar eclipse nearly every day.
+The Martian moon Phobos’s orbit is almost directly over its equator, whereas our moon, on the other hand, is in a tilted orbit, which makes the Earth, sun, and moon not line up as very often.

-The Earth, on the other hand, experiences solar eclipses as part of a spectacular event, which is the result of a complete coincidence.
-The moon being in the moments, it passes between Earth and the sun is just the right size to cover the sun entirely from where we stand.
+On the other hand, the Earth experiences solar eclipses as part of a spectacular event, which is the result of a complete coincidence.
+The moon, in the moments it passes between Earth and the sun, is just the right size to cover the sun entirely from where we stand.
 The moon covers it out, revealing the sun’s atmosphere, the giant glowing solar corona.

 This isn’t the first time that curiosity has captured images of a solar eclipse.
 These observations help scientists better understand each moon’s orbit around Mars.
 Curiosity has been exploring the surface of Mars since 2012.